Movement : Automatic Tudor Cal. T601

 Points of Mention

-This watch is sold with its original Tudor Box, paperwork and extra links.
-The watch comes paired with its original Tudor 23mm integrated polished and brushed stainless steel bracelet with a signed folding clasp and safety catch, all links included.
-The watch is from May 2022 and is sold in worn condition, but as you can see, it is in very good condition.
+This watch is sold with its original Tudor Box, swing tag and Papers.
+The watch comes paired with its original seven-link 22mm Tudor satin-brushed and polished stainless steel Jubilee-style bracelet with a signed deployment clasp and safety catch.
+The watch is from August 2021 and is sold in worn condition.
 The watch comes with its Manufacturer's Warranty.

-Here we have a 2022 Tudor Royal Automatic Date 28500 with a 38mm polished and satin-brushed stainless steel case, the gentle curve of the case leads to drilled lugs with a lug-to-lug length of 45mm and a case thickness of 10.5mm ensuring a comfortable fit on the wrist.
-On the right side, we have a signed screw-down crown.
-The bezel has an attractive alternating polished and grooved pattern holding a flat sapphire crystal above a sunburst black dial, and an outer minute track is precisely printed with applied Roman numeral indexes marking the hours, at 3 o’clock a framed date window.
-Chamfered-edge baton hands have luminance infill complemented by a tapered sweeping second hand.
-At 12 o’clock we have the Tudor motif completing this understated dress watch.
-On the reverse, a screw-down coin-edged case back, inside an automatic Tudor Cal.
-T601, 28,800 beats per hour, the movement has a base of either ETA 2824-2 or Sellita SW200-1.
-The bidirectional rotor makes this both accurate and efficient and it has hand winding and hacking for your convenience.
-The watch comes fitted on its 23mm Tudor integrated polished and brushed stainless steel bracelet with a signed folding clasp and safety catch and also comes with its Tudor presentation box, paperwork and extra links.
+Here we have a 2021 Tudor 1926 Waffle Dial Black 91650 with a 41mm curvaceous polished and satin-brushed stainless steel case that gently curves over your wrist with elegant tapered lugs, part of the collection of dress watches presented at the 2018 Baselworld, celebrating the registration of the Tudor brand in 1926 by Hans Wilsdorf the charismatic founder of Rolex.
+A lug-to-lug length of 49.5mm and a case thickness of just 9.5mm ensures a comfortable fit on your wrist, and on the right side is a signed screw-down crown with the Tudor shield embossed in the centre.
+A smooth polished bezel holds a domed sapphire crystal AR coated above a stunning black “waffle” dial, seen on the three-handed “honey-comb” Rolex dress watches of the 1950s.
+An outer minute track is precisely executed with applied rhodium-plated Arabic numerals and faceted arrow point indexes marking the hours that magically play with the light as you rotate your wrist.
+At 3 o’clock a date window, elegant slender leaf-shaped hands are complemented by a finely tapered sweeping second hand, very much in keeping with its vintage vibe.
+At 12 o’clock we have the Tudor Geneve motif and at 6 o’clock the smiley “Motor Self-Winding” as is seen on the dials of ETA movement watches of the past.
+On the reverse a coin-edged screw-down case back, inside the automatic Tudor Cal.
+T601, 28,800 beats per hour, the movement has a base of either ETA 2824-2 or Sellita SW200-1, the bidirectional rotor makes this both accurate and efficient and it has hand winding and hacking for your convenience.
+The watch comes fitted on its original seven-link 22mm Tudor satin-brushed and polished stainless steel Jubilee-style bracelet with a signed deployment clasp and safety catch, all links are provided and also comes with its Tudor presentation box, swing tag and paperwork.